rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 * A9:2017-Using Components with Known Vulnerabilities
 * A10:2017-Insufficient Logging&Monitoring

-After we deploy the application into the staging environment, QE team starts their E2E testing to make sure that the application is working.
-At the same time,  QE Security team also conducts Web application/APi security testing in the staging environment.
+After we deploy the application into the staging environment, the QE team starts their end-to-end testing to make sure that the application is working.
+At the same time,  the QE Security team also conducts web application and API security testing in the staging environment.
 We used security testing tools such as Burp, Syntribos, Zap to test the application for the listed security defects.

 We prioritize identified defects based on their severity and impact.
-QE security team work with the development team and QE team to make sure that any critical or high security defects are addressed before the application is released into the production environment.
+The QE Security team works with the development team and QE team to make sure that any critical or high security defects are addressed before the application is released into the production environment.

-## Testing Environment
+### Testing environment

-We have been collaborating with DevOps to improve our testing environment.
+We have collaborated with DevOps to improve our testing environment.
 DevOps added our physical servers as a tenant to a vRealize Automation instance.
 This approach gives us dedicated resources for creating and destroying VMWare servers dynamically.
 We do not need to manage our servers and can concentrate on automating test cases.

-To utilize our new dynamic environment with more jobs and more automation, we have made a significant amount of changes to our existing workflow components, deployment playbooks, test jobs in Jenkins, etc.  Our new testing environment is ready with new features.
+To use our new dynamic environment with more jobs and more automation, we made a significant amount of changes to our existing workflow components, deployment playbooks, test jobs in Jenkins, etc.  Our new testing environment is ready with the following new features:

-* VMWare-QE went from being limited to running up to two tests at a time on long-lived static build nodes to now being able to run 22 tests simultaneously with the ability to easily increase this further if we require
+* VMWare-QE went from being limited to running up to two tests at a time on long-lived static build nodes, and it's now able to run 22 tests simultaneously with the ability to easily increase this further if needed.
-* Our functional tests now dynamically create a server, build the testing application(s) on that server, run tests on that server, collect results and artifacts, and destroy the dynamic server
+* Our functional tests now dynamically create a server, build the testing application(s) on that server, run tests on that server, collect results and artifacts, and destroy the dynamic server.
-* Application logs are forwarded to Splunk to allow search and review
+* Application logs are forwarded to Splunk to allow search and review.
-* This increased capacity as well as our test jobs and deployment updates allow for Developers to self-serve our tests with a variety of parameters
+* This increased capacity, as well as our test jobs and deployment updates,  allow for Developers to self-serve our tests with a variety of parameters.
-* This sets the ground work for even further automation and integration into the development pipeline that can be added iteratively.
+* This sets the ground work for further automation and integration into the development pipeline that can be added iteratively.

-## Fanatical Quality
+### Fanatical quality

-In Rackspace VMware practice area, quality is everyone's responsibilities.
-Quality engineering team, development team, Devops team, security team and project management team work together to make sure that we deliver products with great quality to our customers.
+In the Rackspace VMware practice area, quality is everyone's responsibilities.
+The auality engineering team, development team, Devops team, security team and project management team work together to make sure that we deliver products with great quality to our customers.
 The teams concentrate on improving the SDLC process using automation and new technology.
 Together, we provide fanatical experience to our customers.